islomar/parrotter/README.md

 * Some other things that I'm not even aware of :-)

 ## What I have doubts about
 * Maybe I didn't apply KISS and YAGNI at all.
-Maybe I should have created just one Entity, one Service and one Repository.
+Maybe I should have created just one User Entity, Message as a VO, one Service and one Repository.
 I tried that variant in the "one-model" branch.
 * Having **two models**: User and Message.
 I wonder if it wouldn't be better just having a User entity and a Message VO which is part of the User (as a Set).
 * It's kind of **anaemic domain**.
 But I didn't see passing a Repository for each User creation...
 I didn't see clear a better way to do it (though I know that it exists).
 * I started using **Optional** for the case no User exists.
 I finally decided to use the Null Object Pattern, which I think leaves a clearer code (though probably that's not happy path and I shouldn't have worried anyway).